Yandex Cloud

 Set up and activate the transferSet up and activate the transfer

-1. Create an endpoint for the Apache Kafka® source:
+1. Create an Apache Kafka® source endpoint:

 Endpoint parameters:

-• Connection type: Managed Service for Apache Kafka cluster.
+• Connection type: Managed Service for Apache Kafka cluster

 Select a source cluster from the list and specify its connection settings.

-• Advanced settings → Conversion rules.
+• Advanced settings → Conversion rules

-• Conversion rules: json.
+• Conversion rules: json

 • Data scheme: You can specify a schema in two ways:

-• Field list.
+• Field list

 Set a list of topic fields manually: